Lann\'er diagrams and combinatorial properties of compact hyperbolic Coxeter polytopes: Introduction

 \subsection{Classification of compact Coxeter products of simplices}

 First of all, we should provide some definitions.
 Each Coxeter polytope can be described by its Coxeter diagram.
 Such a diagram contains information about the angles and distances between every pair of facets.
-Coxeter diagrams of the compact simplices in hyperbolic spaces were listed by Lannér \cite{L50} and now called Lannér diagrams.
+Coxeter diagrams of the compact simplices in hyperbolic spaces were listed by Lann\'er (\cite{L50}) and are now called Lann\'er diagrams.
 They have an important property.
-Consider a minimal set of facets of a compact hyperbolic Coxeter polytope with empty intersection.
-The subdiagram that corresponds to the set is a Lannér diagram.
+Consider a compact hyperbolic Coxeter polytope and a minimal set of its facets with empty intersection.
+The subdiagram that corresponds to the set is a Lann\'er diagram.

-The Lannér diagrams play an important role in many classifications as they are ``unfriendly'' to each other.
+The Lann\'er diagrams play an important role in many classifications as they are ``unfriendly'' to each other.
 These diagrams often form so-called superhyperbolic diagrams, which are not contained in any diagram of a hyperbolic Coxeter polytope.
 The first theorem provides a result of this type.